 From her education to the courtroom, Amber Racine knows hard work, skill and determination.
 She uses them every day when successfully representing catastrophically injured plaintiffs in product liability, premises liability and general negligence actions.
 Graduating with a bachelor’s degree in History and Politics from Drexel University in 2004, Ms. Racine was a distinguished A.J.
 Drexel Scholar.
 After graduation, while working full time as a paralegal at a litigation firm, Ms. Racine enrolled in Temple University’s James E. Beasley School of Law attending classes in the evening.
 In 2008, she received her law degree and was awarded Distinguished Classroom Performance and Outstanding Oral Advocacy Awards.

-Ms. Racine is co-Chair of the Philadelphia Bar Association’s Women in the Profession Committee.
-She is also the Immediate Past President of the Barristers’ Association and has served as a member of the Executive Board since 2009.
+Ms. Racine is Co-Chair of the Philadelphia Bar Association’s Women in the Profession Committee.
+She is also a past President of the Barristers’ Association and served as a member of the Executive Board for more than five years.
 She is a past recipient of the association’s President’s Award (2010).
 Ms. Racine is also a member of the Pennsylvania Association for Justice’s Board of Governors and the Pennsylvania Bar Association’s House of Delegates.

 - Accidents at Work